Typical daily experiences/activities are a mixture of the following:

 · All children must be supervised at all times.

 · Children will be taught the dangers of the equipment in a way that is suitable for their age and stage of development and understanding.

 · Children will be encouraged to take turns and share equipment.

 · The garden will regularly checked for animal faeces.

-· The equipment will check for wear and tear / damage and withdrawn from use if faulty.
+· The equipment will be regularly checked for signs of wear and tear or damage and be withdrawn from use, if faulty.

-· Children will be encouraged to initiate activities, seek challenge, to show a can do attitude and take risks, engaging in new experiences and learning by trial and error as stated in the Characteristics of Effective Learning in the EYFS.
+· Children will be encouraged to initiate activities, seek challenge, show a 'can do' attitude and take risks - engaging in new experiences - and learning by 'trial and error', as stated in the Characteristics of Effective Learning in the EYFS.